 Not very comfortable, with high clamping force.

-The Drop + Grell OAE1 are good for audio reproduction accuracy.
+The Drop + Grell OAE1 are very good for audio reproduction accuracy.
 These over-ears are very much an oddball when compared to other open-backs.
 Their warm sound skews towards bass-heavy at times, and they excel when playing back sparse, low-end-focused genres, like dub and minimal techno.
 While their recessed treble range minimizes ear fatigue, it also means that some high-end detail and nuance are lost in orchestral recordings and soundtracks, with some air and presence missing from strings.
-Still, their L/R drivers are well-matched in amplitude, frequency, and phase, and they exhibit no audible distortion, even at higher listening volumes.
+Still, their L/R drivers are well-matched in amplitude, frequency, and phase, and they exhibit no audible harmonic distortion, even at higher listening volumes.
 Their more divisive quality is their PRTF performance, where our PRTF test struggles to accurately convey their presentation of space and distance.
 While their soundstage shares a certain focus with marquee open-backs, like the Sennheiser HD 600, it's still a far cry from speaker-like.

 The Drop + Grell OAE1 are terrible at attenuating external noise.
 The steel mesh that covers their drivers is specifically designed to let as much sound through as possible.
 While this means that they leak a lot of your audio, it also means that pretty much the entire frequency range of external noise is audible.
 Regardless of whether you're in a bustling co-working space or on a transatlantic flight, you'll be at the mercy of environmental audio.